Non-Bayesian Parametric Missing-Mass Estimation: Non-Bayesian Estimation of the Missing Mass

 \section{Non-Bayesian Estimation of the Missing Mass}

-In this section we present the problem of estimating the missing mass as a non-Bayesain parameter estimation.
+In this section, we present the problem of estimating the missing mass as a non-Bayesain parameter estimation problem.
 In Subsection \ref{model_sub} we describe the observation model and the relevant probability functions.
-In Subsection \ref{CCRB_sec} we develop the $\chi$-unbiasedness and the CCRB for estimating the unknown probability mass function under this model.
-Finally, in Subsection \ref{cost_sub} we formulate the missing-mass estimation problem and present the missing-mass squared-error cost function, which is used in this paper.
+In Subsection \ref{CCRB_sec} we develop the $\chi$-unbiasedness and the CCRB for estimating the unknown pmf under this model.
+Finally, in Subsection \ref{cost_sub} we formulate the missing-mass estimation problem, and present the missing-mass squared-error cost function, which is used in this paper.